ifx-dr/ifx-dr.github.io/README.md

   </code>
 </dd>
 ```
-3. Table of Contents - Manually add the new namespace references to the table of contents within the summary section:
+3. Table of Contents - Please search the summary with text 'Namespaces' in index.html to manually add the new namespace references to the table of contents within the summary section:
 ```
 <li>
   <a href="#ecsel-dr-AH">ecsel-dr-AH</a>